this is a test

 G-Shock watches founder, Kikuo Ibe is a Casio engineer who created the first shock-resistant watch of the company in 1983.
 For the first time, a watch could be exposed to impact and vibrations without suffering harm.
 The timepieces became equipped with various functionalities, which made them excellent for athletes, adventurers and military personnel.
 G-Shock watches feature atomic timekeeping, solar power generation, resistance to dust and cold.

-G Shock Watches
+History of G Shock Watches

 G-Shock watches are renowned for their resistance to hard knocks and strong vibrations.
 The collection is primarily designed for sports, military and outdoor adventure activities where durability is an important factor.

 The first G-Shock watch was created by Casio in 1983, after engineer Kikuo Ibe came up with the idea for an unbreakable watch.
 Ibe had been out walking one day when he dropped an expensive pocket watch that had been given to him by his father.
 Its traditional jewellery style meant the watch broke into many pieces upon impact.